What To Do If Your Dog Gets Too Fat

 How do I know if my dog is overweight?

-Can I just switch to a “diet” dog food?
+Can I just switch to “diet” dog food?

-My dog begs for food all the time.
-What do I do?
+My dog begs constantly.
+What should I do?